front-commerce/developers.front-commerce.com/source/docs/magento1/overview.md

 description: We currently support the main features of Magento.
 You can consider that if it works in Magento 1, it will work with Front-Commerce!
 ---

-Every feature you would expect from an advanced Magento store are supported in Front-Commerce:
+Every feature you would expect from an advanced Magento store is supported in Front-Commerce:

 - multi-stores instances
 - advanced pricing: coupon codes, promotion rules, taxes…